 Depository materials are selected in all available formats, including paper, microfiche, maps, CD-ROMs/DVD-ROMs, and online.
 The amount of tangible material disseminated through all the depository programs decreases each year as more government and IGO publishing moves to online formats.

 The library also collects non-depository materials that complement the depository collections, including commercially-produced sets of government publications or records (such as digitized U.S. congressional publications or declassified documents), numeric data in a variety of formats, and reference materials focused on finding or using government documents.

-The Center for Science and Social Science Information (CSSSI) collects publications from the International Monetary Fund, World Bank, and International Labour Office.
+- Marx Science and Social Science Library collects publications from the International Monetary Fund, World Bank, and International Labour Office.

-Other Yale libraries collect publications from the World Health Organization, the International Court of Justice, the World Trade Organization, UNESCO, and United Nations Children's Fund.
+- Yale libraries also collect publications from the World Health Organization, the International Court of Justice, the World Trade Organization, UNESCO, and United Nations Children's Fund.